Loading

 Logo

-Justin Bengry is a leading historian of sexuality and the queer past and the author of numerous publications in journals, edited collections and international newspapers.
-He has more than a decade of experience writing and speaking about gender & sexuality, social & cultural history, capitalism & consumer culture, media & travel.
+Justin Bengry is a leading queer historian and the author of numerous publications in the academic and mainstream press.
+For more than two decades he has written and spoken about gender & sexuality, social & cultural history, capitalism & consumer culture.

-Justin is active across digital platforms and is a co-founder and editor of the international, peer-reviewed history of sexuality blog NOTCHES: (re)marks on the history of sexuality, the world’s leading history of sexuality blog.
-He is also on the advisory board of History Workshop Online, the digital arm of History Workshop Journal.
+Justin is active across digital platforms and co-founded the world’s leading history of sexuality blog NOTCHES: (re)marks on the history of sexuality.
+He is also on the advisory board of History Workshop, the digital magazine of History Workshop Journal.

-Justin completed a PhD in History and Feminist Studies at the University of California in 2010 after which he held Postdocs at the University of Saskatchewan and McGill University.
-Justin was Lead Project Researcher for Historic England’s public and digital history initiative Pride of Place: England’s LGBTQ Heritage, and Postdoctoral Research Fellow on the AHRC-funded project Queer Beyond London.
+Justin completed a PhD at the University of California in 2010 after which he held postdocs in Canada and the UK.
+He was Lead Researcher for Historic England’s pioneering digital history initiative Pride of Place: England’s LGBTQ Heritage, and Postdoctoral Research Fellow on Queer Beyond London.

 Justin’s book The Pink Pound: Capitalism and Homosexuality in Twentieth-Century Britain is under contract with the University of Chicago Press.
 He is represented by Emma Bal at The Madeleine Milburn Agency.